HarshTheSharma/ACOloring/README.txt

-This project contains the submission for my Advanced Algotithms Final Project.
+This project contains the submission for my Advanced Algorithms and Data Structures Final Project.
+It implements Ant Colony Optimization (ACO) to find a low-conflict graph coloring: assign one of c colors to each of n nodes so that as few edges as possible connect two nodes of the same color.
+The output is the number of conflicts (bad edges) followed by the chosen color for each node.

 To the run the Ant Colony Optimization Graph Coloring Algorithm with tests:
     ensure verify.cpp, runTests, and ACOloring.cpp are present remake the program with `make clean` and `make`